mike-north/typescript-courses/packages/website/content/blog/full-stack-typescript/01-intro/index.md

 ![fullstack-ts](./fullstack-ts.001.png)

 We enjoy well defined types in client-side code, server-side code, and in our DB schema.
-However without doing some significant extra work, these may all be islands of independent type information.
+However **without doing some significant extra work, these may all be islands of independent type information.**

-Note that we may get no type safety across API calls and DB queries – it’s possible for things to happen at runtime that are hard to predict and manage.
+Note that **we may get no type safety across API calls.** It's possible for things to happen at runtime that are hard to predict and manage.
 Refactoring requires some significant vigilance!

 In particular, let's look at a couple of dangerous spots where we lack type checking

 - `fetch('/api/*')`
   - The payload sent to the API from a client
   - The payload returned to the client from the API
-- `sql.query('SELECT * from things')`
+- `sql.query('SELECT * from things')` (or some other equivalent thing)
   - The query sent to the DB
   - The result set returned to the API from the DB